-The third busies route in South Africa is the Durban – Cape Town route.
+The third busiest route in South Africa is the Durban – Cape Town route.
 There are a number of airlines competing on this very lucrative route.
 There are more than 20 daily scheduled passengers flights on the Durban to Cape Town route.
 The first flight of the day takes off at 06h00, and the final flight of the day departs at 19h10.
 Cape Town International receives flights from Durban from 5 different airlines.
-Mango, FlySafair and Kulula are the low cost carriers operating on the route.
+Mango Airlines, FlySafair and Kulula are the low cost carriers operating on the route.
 South African Airways and British Airways Comair are the all inclusive airline operating flights on the route.

 Top 5 things to do in Cape Town

 Durban’s airport is named King Shaka International Airport (DUR).
 The airport is situated 35km north of Durban’s CBD.
 King Shaka International Airport, also known as La Mercy Airport, officially opened on the 1st of May 2010.
 The airport was upgraded for the FIFA Soccer World Cup, and opened a month before the tournament kicked off.
 The airport receives around 9 million passengers a year, making it the 9th busiest airport in Africa.